Dypius Enables Secure Cross-Chain NFT Transfers For CAWS And World Of Dypians With Chainlink CCIP

+(MENAFN- GlobeNewsWire - Nasdaq) In a groundbreaking move for the blockchain industry, Dypius has announced its integration of Chainlink's Cross-Chain Interoperability Protocol (CCIP), setting a new standard for secure and seamless NFT transfers across multiple blockchain networks.

-(MENAFN- Zex PR Wire) Tortola, British Virgin Islands, 7th February 2024, ZEX PR WIRE , Dypius has integrated Chainlink CCIP - the highest standard for safe cross-chain interoperability in the Web3 industry – to enable seamless NFT transfers across the Ethereum, BNB Chain, Avalanche, and Base mainnets.
-Owners of Cats and Watches Society (CAWS and World of Dypians (WOD land NFTs can now securely move their assets across these blockchains, enjoying an enhanced user experience and driving the platform's growth.
+Tortola, British Virgin Islands, Feb.
+07, 2024 (GLOBE NEWSWIRE) -- Dypius has integrated Chainlink CCIP - the highest standard for safe cross-chain interoperability in the Web3 industry - to enable seamless NFT transfers across the Ethereum, BNB Chain, Avalanche, and Base mainnets.
+Owners of Cats and Watches Society (CAWS and World of Dypians (WOD land NFTs can now securely move their assets across these blockchains, enjoying an enhanced user experience and driving the platform's growth

 The CCIP interoperability solution is only one of the several Chainlin services that Dypius has integrated in recent years.
 This movement aligns with the platform's goals to provide highly secure Web3 products and revolutionize the NFT landscape.
 Its continuous growth and recent updates show that Dypius is among the most innovative projects in the blockchain sphere.